 Compared to constant air volume control solutions (CAV), it is possible to supply exactly the required amount of air to selected zones/facilities.
 The parameters influencing the amount of supplied air may be heat gains (temperature), or for example CO2 concentration.

-The main components of the VAV installations are VAV regulator, also referred to as flow regulators and terminal boxes.
+The main components of the VAV installations are VAV regulator (variable air volume regulator work), also referred to as flow regulators and terminal boxes.
 These units mostly act as adjusters – they adapt the air flow in the ventilation duct depending on the received signal.

 The operating principle relies on exact air flow speed measurement.
 The measurement is carried out on the accumulating element, for example, a flange or a measuring profile.

-Alnor Ventilation Systems has introduced VAV volume regulators into its product offer.
+Alnor Ventilation Systems has introduced VAV variable air volume regulator into its product offer.
 The RAVAV regulator is dedicated to forced ventilation systems and is an important component for installations with variable air flow.

 The airflow regulator consists of three basic components: